 While a student at the L.S.U.
 Law Center, he served as a Member of Volume 54 and as Editor-in-Chief of Volume 55 of the Louisiana Law Review; he authored the Note, Woodlawn Park Limited Partnership v.
 Doster Constructon Company, Inc.: Disclosing Undisclosed Agency Law in Louisiana, published in Volume 54 of the Louisiana Law Review; he was twice inducted into the L.S.U.
 Law Center Hall of Fame; and he graduated as a Member of the Order of the Coif.

-After graduating from law school, he served as a law clerk to the Honorable John M. Duhé, Judge of the United States Fifth Circuit Court of Appeals.
-Upon completion of his clerkship in September 1996, he entered private practice, where his work has focused primarily in the area of general civil litigation, with emphasis in commercial and real estate law and insurance defense.
+Upon graduating from law school, he served as a law clerk to the Honorable John M. Duhé, Judge of the United States Fifth Circuit Court of Appeals.
+Upon completion of his clerkship in September 1996, he entered private practice, where he has maintained a general civil practice, with emphasis in commercial transactions, commercial litigation, business/corporate law, real estate law, and insurance defense.

 He is a member of the Louisiana State Bar Association and the Southwest Louisiana Bar Association.
 He is admitted before all Louisiana State Courts, as well as the United States District Courts for the Eastern, Western, and Middle Districts of Louisiana and the United States Fifth Circuit Court of Appeals.